Don’t miss these easy tips and tricks for decluttering the kids’ room! Keep your child’s space neat and tidy with these simple ideas.

 Once everything was back in place, I felt like I could breathe a sigh of relief.
 Their room was no longer cluttered and overflowing with toys.
 The space contained only the things they loved and used often.
 And they actually wanted to spend time playing in their room because they could find what they needed quickly and easily!

 No more clutter under the bed!
 Yippee!
 All of the toys that were under there previously either found a place somewhere else or were thrown away/donated/put in the “sell” pile.

-I weeded out all of the extra craft stuff so that the magazine rack was no longer overflowing, and I threw away all of the useless markers and crayons and was able to put back the smaller cups to hold the ones that remained.
+I weeded out all of the extra craft stuff so that the magazine rack was no longer overflowing.
+And since I threw away all of the useless markers and crayons, we were able to put back the smaller cups to hold the ones that remained.

 Keeping the Space Neat After Decluttering the Kids’ Room